Workshop: ‘Co-Creating Visual Conversations: Using Imagery to Augment Patient Visits’

 HxRefactored, Boston, MA, April 2016

 Along with my colleague Jeremy Beaudry, I co-led a workshop that guided participants through a series of creative and storytelling exercises intended to help redefine the problematic term ‘Patient Engagement.’
+Here is an article about our experience.

 Workshop: ‘Participatory Design: the beating heart of collaborative innovation’